cockroachdb/docs/src/current/v24.1/ui-networking-dashboard.md

 - In the cluster view, the graph shows the number of proxy attempts each [gateway node]({% link {{ page.version.version }}/architecture/life-of-a-distributed-transaction.md %}#gateway) in the cluster is initiating.

-Metric: `distsender.rpc.proxy.sent` Number of attempts by a gateway to proxy a request to an unreachable [leaseholder]({% link {{ page.version.version }}/architecture/overview.md %}#leaseholder) via a [follower]({% link {{ page.version.version }}/architecture/reads-and-writes-overview.md %}#write-scenario) [replica]({% link {{ page.version.version }}/architecture/overview.md %}#replica).
+Metric: `distsender.rpc.proxy.sent` Number of attempts by a gateway to proxy a request to an unreachable [leaseholder]({% link {{ page.version.version }}/architecture/overview.md %}#leaseholder) via a [follower replica]({% link {{ page.version.version }}/architecture/reads-and-writes-overview.md %}#write-scenario).

 ### Monitoring for partial network partition

-Operators should alert if the number of proxy requests (`distsender.rpc.proxy.sent`) divided by [batches (`distsender.batches`)]({% link {{ page.version.version }}/ui-distributed-dashboard.md %}#batches) is greater than 1% over a 1 minute window.
+Operators should alert if the number of proxy requests (`distsender.rpc.proxy.sent`) divided by [batches (`distsender.batches`)]({% link {{ page.version.version }}/ui-distributed-dashboard.md %}#batches) is greater than 1% over a 1-minute window.
 This indicates that the system likely has a partial network partition.
-You can verify which nodes are partitioned by navigating to the [**Network** page]({% link {{ page.version.version }}/ui-network-latency-page.md %}) and determining if the Cockroach process has connectivity issues between nodes.
+You can verify which nodes are partitioned by navigating to the [**Network** page]({% link {{ page.version.version }}/ui-network-latency-page.md %}) and determining if the `cockroach` process has connectivity issues between nodes.
 To resolve this issue, you may need to work with your network administrator.

 ## Proxy request errors

-- In the node view, the graph shows the number of proxy attempts by the [gateway node]({% link {{ page.version.version }}/architecture/life-of-a-distributed-transaction.md %}#gateway) which resulted in an error.
+- In the node view, the graph shows the number of proxy attempts by the [gateway node]({% link {{ page.version.version }}/architecture/life-of-a-distributed-transaction.md %}#gateway) that resulted in an error.

-- In the cluster view, the graph shows the number of proxy attempts by each [gateway node]({% link {{ page.version.version }}/architecture/life-of-a-distributed-transaction.md %}#gateway) in the cluster which resulted in an error.
+- In the cluster view, the graph shows the number of proxy attempts by each [gateway node]({% link {{ page.version.version }}/architecture/life-of-a-distributed-transaction.md %}#gateway) in the cluster that resulted in an error.

-Metric: `distsender.rpc.proxy.err` Number of attempts by a gateway to proxy a request which resulted in a failure.
+Metric: `distsender.rpc.proxy.err` Number of attempts by a gateway to proxy a request that resulted in a failure.

 ## Proxy forwards